Wednesday on 1590 KVGB, “The Talk of the Town”

 10A-11A Agri-Talk with Mike Adams – The Farmer Forum.

-11A-11:30 “Perspectives” hosted by Richard Baker – “Sustainable Farming Systems Worldwide” The world’s population continues to grow, and with that growth comes an ever-increasing demand for food.
-Both the population growth and the food it needs will, in the future, face a number of hurdles, including climate change, new infectious diseases, environmental destruction, and the competition for and depletion of natural resources.
+11A-11:30 “Perspectives” hosted by Richard Baker – “International Trade Relationships” In a recent study of world trade cooperation, one economist says he found it’s a bit like the lessons you try to teach your kids…treat everyone the same, and if you give, you will receive.

-11:30-12P “City Edition” hosted by Steve Webster – Guests include Great Bend Sanitarian Tom Holmes.
+11:30-12P “City Edition” hosted by Steve Webster – Guests include Great Bend Building Inspector Lee Schneider and Fire Inspector Mark Orth.

 12P-12:25 KVGB Noon Report – News, Sports, Weather, and other info.